spaceonion1001/LD-CPD/README.md

 ### Requirements

-The requirements are outlines in the `requirements.txt` file.
+The requirements are outlined in the `requirements.txt` file.
 A working R installation is also required for the XCC and KM/KMA algorithms.

 ## Examples